 In 1975 the school received a large donation from its original founder to build the American Hall of Aviation.
 The museum enjoyed great notoriety from its housing of the David D. Hatfield collection of aviation history; by far the largest collection of aviation history to ever be displayed at any one location.

-Northrop University was accredited by the Western Association of School and Colleges (WASC).
-WASC is one of the nationally recognized accrediting bodies in the United States.
-Northrop University received an accredited standard in 1960, and the final month and year of being accredited was February 1992.
+Northrop University received an accredited standard in 1960 from the Western Association of Schools and Colleges, one of the nationally recognized accrediting bodies in the United States.